 BVU Senior of the Year Shares Award with His Mom

-Alan Maldonado's work the classroom and across campus led to being recognized as BVU’s Senior of the Year.
+Alan Maldonado's work in the classroom and across campus led to being recognized as BVU’s Senior of the Year.
 Next year, he will go to graduate school at Purdue, where he has earned a doctoral fellowship with four years of tuition-free enrollment.

 Alan Maldonado didn’t participate in student government or take a Spanish class in high school.

 Ironic then, as the Buena Vista University Student Senate president prepares to graduate, he’s heading to graduate school, intent on earning his doctorate in Spanish literature.

 Maldonado earned the Purdue Doctoral Fellowship, which provides four years of tuition-free post-graduate work, in addition to a two-year cost-of-living stipend and a two-year teaching assistanceship.
 He hopes to one day teach Spanish literature while working to open doors to people across cultures, a mission he accomplished last summer during a two-month internship in Seville, Spain, serving Asociacion Mujeres Entre Mundos.
 In English, that’s the Association of Women Between Worlds.